JakeSul1023/TTU_Projects/README.md

     Status: Completed

-The rest of my repository contains projects that were assinged by Tennessee Technological University.
+The rest of my repository contains projects that were assigned by Tennessee Technological University.

 Contact